Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Qualitative results

 \section{Qualitative results}

 In this section we provide more qualitative results with \methodName.
-For videos, please, visit our project's website \url{https://araachie.github.io/yoda}.
-Figures~\ref{fig:bair} and \ref{fig:clevrer_supp} contain some selected sequences to demonstrate the quality of separate frames, which is not visible in the videos on the webpage due to gif compression.
+For videos, please, visit the project's website\footnote{\url{https://araachie.github.io/yoda}}.
+Figures~\ref{fig:bair} and \ref{fig:app_clevrer} contain some selected sequences to demonstrate the quality of separate frames, which is not visible in the videos on the webpage due to the compression.
 Figure~\ref{fig:bair} contains more object manipulation scenarios on the BAIR~\cite{Ebert2017SelfSupervisedVP} dataset.
-Figure~\ref{fig:clevrer_supp} provides generated videos capturing long-range consequences of the input controls on the CLEVRER~\cite{Yi2020CLEVRERCE} dataset.
+Figure~\ref{fig:app_clevrer} provides generated videos capturing long-range consequences of the input controls on the CLEVRER~\cite{Yi2020CLEVRERCE} dataset.
 Notice the ability of \methodName to realistically model the physics of the scene. \methodName was designed to make it possible to intervene into the generation process at any timestamp, which allows communicating new impulses to the objects on the fly.
+Figure~\ref{fig:iper} contains results on the iPER~\cite{liu2019liquid} dataset, demonstrating the ability of \methodName to model human motion.